bassista/camel-m2m-gateway/benchmarks/README.md

 use in-memory [SEDA](http://camel.apache.org/seda.html) queue to decouple events collection from the MQTT sending process.
 We also use [Camel Paho component](http://camel.apache.org/paho) as the MQTT broker.

+The broker itself doesn't perform any action against the messages it receives.
+There is no subscriber to the MQTT topic.
+We use dockerized ActiveMQ 5.11.

 ### Raspberry Pi 2 results

 TL;DR; You can send almost 600 small messages per second from Raspbberry Pi 2 gateway to the MQTT server.